-Peter Keros is a registered patent attorney focusing on preparing and prosecuting patent applications in the mechanical arts and software, among other areas.
-Peter also performs patent searches and provides other litigation support.
-His practice includes international intellectual property law, as well as trademark and copyright prosecution.
+Peter Keros is a registered patent attorney focusing on preparing and prosecuting patent applications in the mechanical arts and software, including automotive and aerospace technologies.
+Peter also performs patent searches and provides litigation support.
+His practice further includes trademark and copyright prosecution, and has helped local businesses protect their intellectual property.

 "Communications with Patent Agents and Foreign Associates" (B2 IP Webinar, December 15, 2016)